gabelula/rust-workshop/activities.md

 60-90 min (break for lunch at 12:30pm)

-- work from Rust by Example and the Rust Tutorial
+- work from Rust by Example and the Rust Book

 ### Afternoon (1:30-5pm)